 - 153. Third, again, although not really pressed (but mentioned in paragraph 207 of the written closing), the fencing at Norman Park and the way in which it has been pulled to one side is said to be evidence of a landowner taking steps but being frustrated by criminal actions of a few.
 However, the fencing is the responsibility of Bromley Council, and I did not receive evidence which would allow me to find that the fencing would be continually torn down.
-It is apparent to me that there have at all times been numerous ways through from Norman Park onto the application land and that there have never been any effective steps taken to curtail this, although I accept that some limited efforts were made as set out in Mr evidence in connection with the shooting.
-I do not think that it can be said that enough was being done commensurate with the problem, and indeed, as I have said, I am unable to make a finding that the fencing was torn down during the qualifying period. - 154.
+It is apparent to me that there have at all times been numerous ways through from Norman Park onto the application land and that there have never been any effective steps taken to curtail this, although I accept that some limited efforts were made as set out in Mr - 154.
 Fourth, as with permissive user, there are a handful of people whom it is claimed were banned from the land.
-For example, .
-I cannot think whether they were makes any difference to my overall analysis, but in the case of Mr

-I do not think it was made plain to him that he was not welcome.
+For example, whether they were makes any difference to my overall analysis, but in the case of Mr I do not think it was made plain to him that he was not welcome.